Signature Programs

 Be-Coming Lunch Series In partnership with the Asian American Studies Program, the A3C hosts the Be-Coming Lunch Series.
 Be-Coming features undergraduate and graduate student speakers who enact their academic passions outside of the classroom.
 Come enjoy a catered lunch while listening to students talk about their exceptional research and work inside and outside the academic setting.

 Boba Talks Boba Talks is a collaboration with the Asian American Studies Program (AASP) and Counseling and Psychological Services (CAPS).
-The main goal of this program is to address mental health within the APIDA community.
-Discussions in the past included: LGBTQ+ Experiences Within the APIDA Community, The Pressure to Succeed in Asian America, and The APIDA Year in Review.
+The main goal of this program is facilitate a comfortable space for students to discuss mental health.
+Past discussion topics include: LGBTQ+ Experiences Within the APIDA Community, The Pressure to Succeed in Asian America, and The APIDA Year in Review.

 CommUNITY Series The 6-week CommUNITY Series will engage participants in an examination of social and identity-based issues that affect APIDA identities.
 Weekly sessions will include various discussion topics ranging from APIDA history and immigration to mental health, racial solidarity, and more.
 Light refreshments are provided.
-This is a wonderful opportunity to meet new friends, connect with your community, and engage in meaningful conversation.
+This is a wonderful opportunity to meet new friends, connect with the Cornell community, learn about identities and engage in meaningful conversation.

 To access information on all of our events, please click on this link to receive our weekly newsletter and follow us on Instagram.